kinde-oss/kinde-java-sdk/README.md

       <version>2.0.0</version>
     </dependency>
 ```

 #### Gradle

-In order to use the SDK with a Gradle build process please use the following dependancy.
+To use the SDK with a Gradle build process, please use the following dependency.

 ```groovy
     configuration('com.kinde:kinde-core:2.0.0')
 ```